MichaelMKKelly/LocalDeck-Review/README.md

 it does work out the box with esphome integration though and automations triggered by button presses are easy enough to set up without making it too complicated.

 Perhaps it is not fair to voice an opinion when not using it in the "intended" way?
+Or is the intended way to tinker?

 ## Hidden Features